-Healthy Lungs: Maintain a light, moist, protective coating on all mucous membranes; in conjunction with well-nourished and energized skin.
+Healthy Lungs maintain a light, moist, protective coating on all mucous membranes, in conjunction with well-nourished and energized skin.
 This wards off extreme weather influences as well as viruses and pathogens.

-Causes of Lung Dysfunction
+Causes of Lung dysfunction

 - Unresolved grief

-· Sedentary lifestyle: lack of activity causes poor respiration and elimination.
+- Sedentary lifestyle – lack of activity causes poor respiration and elimination

 - Smoking, drugs

-· Chronic use of antibiotics
+- Chronic use of antibiotics

-· Chronically sick: sinus problems, bronchitis, asthma
+- Chronic Illness, such as sinus problems, bronchitis, asthma

 1. Heat in the Lungs

 Symptoms: Fever/chills, red tongue with dry yellow coat.
-Dry cough, shortness of breath, and painful sore throat; there may also be thick, yellow-green sputum with pus, or rank bloody pus; and yellow nasal discharge.
+Dry cough, shortness of breath, and painful sore throat.
+There may also be thick, yellow-green sputum with pus, or rank bloody pus; and yellow nasal discharge.

 Useful foods: Watercress, cantaloupe, apple, persimmon, peach, pear, strawberry, citrus, seaweeds, mushroom, daikon radish, radish, carrot, pumpkin, cabbage, bok choy, cauliflower, chard, papaya, white fungus, dandelion green, mung beans, and honeysuckle flowers.